mbarcia/ansible-newrelic/README.md

 This role requires Ansible 1.4 higher and platforms listed in the metadata file.

+It needs to be run as root with something like become:yes in your playbook

+>  roles:
+>   - { role: drupsible-newrelic, tags: newrelic, become: yes }

 ## Role Variables

 The variables that can be passed to this role and a brief description about them are as follows